 Three-tier lookup

 Every check() walks three tiers in order.
-Each tier resolves a different question (do I already know this threat?) at progressively higher cost.
-The chain is the source of truth; the cache is a performance shortcut on top of it; TEE detection only fires when neither has seen the threat before.
+Each tier answers the same question (do we already know this threat?) at progressively higher cost.
+The chain is the source of truth; the local cache is a performance shortcut on top of it; the CRE jury only fires when neither has seen the threat before.

 ┌────────────────────────────────────────────────────────────────┐